Derel Walker: Toronto Argonauts

 As a highly coveted free agent, Walker visited with Toronto Argonauts General Manager Jim Popp over several days, and eventually signed a one-year contract reportedly for $275,000 Canadian, making him the highest paid non-quarterback in the CFL.
 Walker's 2019 started off slowly, seeing few targets from starting quarterback and fellow former Edmonton player James Franklin, who resorted to check downs to Llevi Noel.
 However, once Franklin was injured and McLeod Bethel-Thompson was inserted for the majority of the year, Walker's playmaking abilities as a deep threat could be fully utilized.
 His two best games had 9 catches and two touchdowns each, and yardage totals of 188 and 203 yards.
 Walker finished the last few games of 2019 on the injured list, but had made 65 catches for 1,040 yards and 6 scores.
 He was the team leader in receiving yards by 1 yard (S.J.
 Green finished with 1,039), and was named the Argos nominee for Most Outstanding Player award.
 Both Walker and Green were named divisional All-Stars, the only Toronto players from the offense to be named to the list.
 Walker was not re-signed by the Argonauts following the 2019 season and became a free agent on February 11, 2020.

-Edmonton Elks (III)
+Edmonton Elks (third stint)

 Walker did not sign with a team in 2020 as the 2020 CFL season was cancelled.
 On January 8, 2021, it was announced that he had re-signed with the Edmonton Football Team to a one-year contract.
 He played in 11 regular season games where he had 44 catches for 531 yards and no touchdowns.
 Walker re-signed with the Elks on February 5, 2022.
 In 2022, he played in 16 regular season games and recorded 65 receptions for 874 yards and one touchdown.
 He became a free agent upon the expiry of his contract on February 14, 2023.

 Saskatchewan Roughriders

 On March 2, 2023, it was announced that Walker had signed with the Saskatchewan Roughriders.
+He played in one game with the team where he had three receptions for 28 yards and one receiving touchdown before being moved to the injured list.
+He was later released on August 9, 2023.

+Hamilton Tiger-Cats

+On September 27, 2023, it was announced that Walker had signed with the Hamilton Tiger-Cats.
+He played in two games where he recorded three receptions for 14 yards.
+He became a free agent upon the expiry of his contract on February 13, 2024.